giotto-ai/gtda-challenge-2020/README.md

 The final PR submission date and hour will have to take place before the 30th of October 2020 at 23:59 [CET](https://time.is/CET).

 ## Evaluation system
-Each participant, Giotto-tda maintainer and Giotto-tda collaborator as well as the [L2F SA](https://www.giotto.ai) employees will vote (only once) on Google Form for their first three preferred notebooks. *The link to the form will appear after the 30th of October 2020.*
+Each participant, Giotto-tda maintainer and Giotto-tda collaborator as well as the [L2F SA](https://www.giotto.ai) employees will vote (only once) on Google Form to express their preference for the three best notebooks. *The link to the form will appear after the 30th of October 2020.*

 ## Winner announcement and prizes
 On the 9th of November the evaluation phase will end and the first three winners will be announced.
 A [Condorcet method](https://en.wikipedia.org/wiki/Condorcet_method) will be used to preapre the final classification.